machevalia/OSWA/README.md

   * shakabra - PG only
   * hawat - PG only
 * Do the Challenges from the course.
 They are probably the best examples of what you will see.
+* [HackTricks](https://book.hacktricks.xyz/welcome/readme) - Great resource for all things pentesting but specifically each of the vulnerability classes found in this course is contained within.
+* [Six2Dez's Pentest Book](https://pentestbook.six2dez.com/enumeration/web) Another great overall resource for pentesting which contains a good deal of information on the specific vulnerability classes found in this course.

 # Articles